Josh Hart NBA Playoffs Player Props: Knicks vs. Heat

 Josh Hart Insights vs. the Heat

+- Hart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- On defense, the Heat have allowed 109.8 points per game, which is second-best in the league.
+- On defense, the Heat have allowed 109.8 points per contest, which is second-best in the NBA.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the league.
+- The Heat are the sixth-ranked team in the league, allowing 41.9 rebounds per game.

+- Looking at assists, the Heat are 14th in the NBA, allowing 25.6 per game.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per game.

 Josh Hart vs. the Heat